gamesandosstudio/.github/profile/README.md

 ## Our cool Projects
 TBA

-Our open source projects have diffrent licences.
+Our open source projects have diffrent licences and could have a code of conduct.